okeyokoro/aws-s3-jsonapi/README.md

 The **RDS db** will need some design

 - let's just have a db table called `s3_buckets`
-   - it will sore the `name` of all the s3 buckets this api has tried to reach
+   - it will store the `name` of all the s3 buckets this api has tried to reach
    - a `default` column (for the default s3 bucket)
    - `last_api_call_status_code` column (whether we could reach it or not)
    - `last_updated` column